-I use Pi-Hole on a Raspberry Pi 3B as a network-wide ad blocker.
-I have a Raspberry Pi 4 with an SSD drive ready to take over but I'm too lazy to finally get this done.
+I used to run Pi-Hole on a Raspberry Pi 3B as a network-wide ad blocker, but I stopped due to problems with bringing it back after blackouts or ISP issues.
+I have a Raspberry Pi 4 with an SSD drive ready to take over but I’m too lazy to finally get this done.

 I maintain my personal blocklists for Pi-hole and uBlock Origin.
 Pi-Hole is slowly losing relevance with the advent of DNS-over-HTTPS or smart devices hardcoding their DNS settings and I’m not happy about that.
 I hate online ads and I’m more likely to pay for good content than to agree to disable ad blocking upon request.

 In October 2020 I replaced my previous Android tablet with Samsung Galaxy Tab S5e.
 I use it as a tool for passive content consumption, usually watching videos.